eserlxl/LLMEngine/test/README.md

 The test will:
 1. Initialize the LLMEngine
 2. Send a test analysis request to Ollama
-3. Process the response using LLMOutputProcessor
+3. Parse the response using `ResponseParser`
 4. Test utility functions
 5. Display results and statistics